dojo/widget-core/README.md

 Widgets can be internationalized by mixing in `@dojo/widgets/mixins/createI18nMixin`.
 [Message bundles](https://github.com/dojo/i18n) are localized by passing them to `localizeBundle`.

-If the bundle supports the widget's current locale, but those locale-specific messages have not yet been loaded, then the default messages are returned and the widget will be invalidated once the locale-specific messages have been loaded.
+If the bundle supports the widget's current locale, but those locale-specific messages have not yet been loaded, then the default messages are returned.
+The widget will be invalidated once the locale-specific messages have been loaded.

 Each widget can have its own locale by setting its `state.locale`.
 If no locale is set, then the default locale, as set by [`@dojo/i18n`](https://github.com/dojo/i18n), is assumed.